nilsmango/project7III/content/tap/manual/_index.md

 {{ image_sets(path="content/tap/manual/Tap_tracks_context_menu.jpg", format="auto", op="fit_width", quality=75, alt="Tracks Bar Context Menu", caption='The Tracks Bar context menu.' imgset_class="imgset-twothird") }}

 #### 3.2.2 Footer Bar
-Here's a detailed look at the buttons in the footer bar in vertical mode:
+Here's a detailed look at the buttons in the Footer Bar in vertical mode:

 {{ image_sets(path="content/tap/manual/Footer_Bar.jpg", format="auto", op="fit_width", quality=75, alt="Tap Footer Bar", caption='The Footer Bar buttons in the step sequencers.' imgset_class="imgset-twothird") }}

-Here it is in horizontal mode:
+Here is the Footer Bar in horizontal mode in the [Device View](#3-3-device-view), in all other views it looks like the one above, simply turned 90 degrees:
-// TODO: add new image(s?)
+{{ image_sets(path="content/tap/manual/Footer_Bar_Horizontal.jpg", format="auto", op="fit_width", quality=75, alt="Tap Footer Bar in horizontal mode", caption='The horizontal Footer Bar in the step sequencers.' imgset_class="imgset-twothird") }}

 1. Side Panel/Encoders Button
 The side panel opens the options side panel in the [Device View](#3-3-device-view), where you will find layout, velocity, pitch-bend/modwheel, scale, root, and octave/drums page.